-The Wombat cluster has 16 compute nodes, four of which have two AMD GPU accelerators attached (eight GPU’s total in the system).
-Each compute node has two (pre-production) 28-core Cavium ThunderX2 processors, 256 GB RAM (16 DDR4 DIMM’s) and a 480 GB SSD for node-local storage.
+The Wombat cluster has 16 compute nodes, four of which have two NVIDIA GPU accelerators attached (eight GPU’s total in the system).
+Each compute node has two (pre-production) 28-core Cavium ThunderX2 processors (Cavium is now Marvell), 256 GB RAM (16 DDR4 DIMM’s) and a 480 GB SSD for node-local storage.
 Nodes are connected with EDR InfiniBand (~100Gbit/s).

 Please note that all published work related to Wombat should include the following acknowledgement statement:

 This research used the resources of the Oak Ridge Leadership Computing Facility, located in the National Center for Computational Sciences at the Oak Ridge National Laboratory, which is managed by UT Battelle, LLC for the U.S. Department of Energy, under the contract No. DEAC05-00OR22725.